 customer_id values in the raw request if you are troubleshooting within the gateway.

 The raw response contains all of the data in regards to the outcome of the transaction request to the gateway.
 The data contained in the raw response can be used to cross-reference with the gateway error codes for your gateway.
-Chargify has compiled a list of links to error codes for your benefit.
+Advanced Billing has compiled a list of links to error codes for your benefit.
 You can view the collection of links here.

 Pay special attention to the following parts of the raw response to aid in your troubleshooting efforts:

 |avs_result||AVS stands for “Address Verification System”.
 AVS is a system used to verify the address of a person claiming to own a credit card.
 AVS is used when the merchant verifies credit card data, such as billing address and ZIP code, against the Visa/MasterCard billing information of the cardholder.|